 Polycystic Ovary Syndrome (PCOS) Treatment

-- If you are overweight, losing even 5-10 percent of your current body weight can help regulate your periods, improve cholesterol levels, and may improve excess hair growth.
+As you are likely keenly aware, the impact of losing even 5% of your current body weight—admittedly, easier said, then done—can help restore more regular periods, improve cholesterol levels, and may even lessen further acne and hair growth.

 - Regular exercise can help you lose weight as well as reduce your risk for diabetes and heart disease.
 Thirty minutes of moderate to vigorous exercise each day has been shown to reduce the risk for development of diabetes and the metabolic syndrome (a group of risk factors that increase your risk for heart disease and diabetes)

-- Eating a low-calorie diet with limited processed foods is helpful for weight loss.
-Processed foods include:
+- Adjusting your diet to limited processed foods is helpful in many ways, including weight loss.
+The most common processed foods include:

 - Cakes, cookies, and other baked goods